hackclub/hackclub/workshops/lib/twilio-basic/signup.md

 > ![](img/phone_screenshot.png)

 Take that verification code (my code was `688 771`) and enter it on the website.
-You might also have a captcha to fill out as well:
+You might also have a captcha to fill out as well.

-## IMPORTANT NOTE
+## Setting Up The Phone Number

-Do **NOT** buy your own phone number or else the twilio-basic library we use will NOT work.
-The twilio-basic script will buy the phone number for you and will do some configuration on the phone number it buys.
+The twilio-basic script used in our workshops will buy the phone number for you and will configure the phone number it buys.
+Do **NOT** buy your own phone number or else the twilio-basic library will not work.

-If however you're dead set on choosing your own phone number and want to buy your own phone number you'll have to manually set the sms callback URL yourself
+If you're dead set on choosing your own phone number and want to buy your own phone number you'll have to manually set the sms callback URL yourself.

+### Set Up The Callback URL

+When Twilio receives a message on your Twilio phone number, it will send the message data to the callback URL.
+Here's how to make the callback URL

 To build the the URL for the phone number `+1-484-681-2377`,

-- Remove all of the dashes and plusses
+- Remove all of the dashes and pluses
   - `14846812377`
-- Remove the 1
+- Remove the country code
   - `4846812377`
 - Take those digits and append them to "https://dweet.io/dweet/for/"
   - `https://dweet.io/dweet/for/4846812377`